 Applicants should have already completed a first degree with good grades and should also demonstrate both an interest in and understanding of the area in which they propose to carry out research.
 IETLS score should be 6–7.

-Course Level: The studentships are available to undertake PhD degree programme.
+- Course Level: The studentships are available to undertake a PhD degree programme.

-Study Subject: The studentships are offered in Department of Mathematical Sciences across the University, all offering a diverse range of courses.
+- Study Subject: The studentships are offered in the Department of Mathematical Sciences across the University, all offering a diverse range of courses.

 - A fee waiver equal to the Home/EU fee (international students will need to pay the balance of their fees)